City of LA opens recruitment for lifeguard positions

-The Los Angeles Department of Recreation and Parks, Aquatics Division, announced it is actively seeking candidates for lifeguard positions with open recruitment opportunities beginning Saturday.
+Open recruitment opportunities for lifeguard positions within the city's Department of Recreation and Parks, Aquatics Division begin Saturday, officials said.

-“I began my city career as a part-time lifeguard,” Recreation and Parks General Manager Jimmy Kim said in a statement.
+“I began my city career as a part-time lifeguard,” Jimmy Kim, general manager of Recreation and Parks, said in a statement.
 “Becoming a lifeguard affords you the opportunity to not only make an impact in your communities by saving lives, or instructing aquatic programs, but you are positively impacting your self-growth and providing yourself with a variety of career opportunities within the city.”

 Lifeguards play a vital role in ensuring the safety and well-being of all youth, adult and senior aquatic programs including swim lessons, artistic swimming, water polo, dive teams, swim teams, surf and kayak lessons, and more.